-At some point of the development path, WordPress and Movable Type presented a serious competition to each other.
-However, due to the licensing problems encountered to Movable Type, the software has failed to keep its fast-moving pace and nowadays finds it hard to compete with WordPress.
-WordPress, contrastingly, encountered unbelievable increase in its popularity and for millions of users has become a default choice when creating a website.
+At some point in the development path, WordPress and Movable Type presented serious competition to each other.
+However, due to the licensing problems encountered in Movable Type, the software has failed to keep its fast-moving pace and nowadays finds it hard to compete with WordPress.
+WordPress, contrastingly, encountered an unbelievable increase in its popularity and for millions of users has become a default choice when creating a website.

-WordPress sounds like a perfect solution for your current web project?
+Does WordPress sound like a perfect solution for your current web project?
 If migration from Movable Type to WordPress is exactly the thing that keeps you off the “Go” button – give a try to CMS2CMS service to get the job done absolutely hands-off.

 Latest posts by Valentyna Tysiachna (see all)